BarbyKelly/project-5/README.md

 # Acknowledgements

-- Developer is grateful for any guidance and support provided by her family and friends, mentor, facilitator, tutors, Slack members, Coursemates, and online content creators.
+- Developer is grateful for any guidance and support provided by her family and friends, mentor Lauren-Nicole Popich, student care worker Kim, facilitator Kay Welfare, tutors, Slack members, Coursemates, and online content creators.

-- Special thank you to developer's daughters Aoife and Ciara, for allowing their beautiful art to be part of this e-commerce project, and for creating a unique Logo
+- Special thank you to developer's daughters Aoife and Ciara, for allowing their beautiful art to be part of this e-commerce project, and for creating a unique Logo based on Developer's ideas for the project, and Aoife's vision for the logo.
+Great team effort.

 - Developer understands the importance of hiding Secret Keys.
 Mentor Lauren-Nicole Popich suggested to mention in README, that the secret key was visible at the start of the project, as the developer was following the steps from Boutique Ado walk-through.
  Developer changed the key and hid it, as advised by her mentor.